 We doubt that too many women actually look forward to menopause (though we happen to think it’s not a bad idea to start doing so!).
-Some of the symptoms of menopause include hot sweats (and cold flashes), insomnia, irritability, and weight gain.
+Some of the symptoms of menopause you may encounter are: trying to get rid of hot sweats (and cold chills flashes), insomnia, irritability, and weight gain.

-Unfortunately, hormonal weight gain are symptoms of menopause andaren’t the same as other types of weight gain.
-It can make it harder to lose the excess weight.
+Unfortunately, hormonal weight gain symptoms in menopause aren't the same as other types of weight gain, and can make it harder to lose the excess weight.

 Discover what types of symptoms you should be on the lookout for and a few self-care tips to get you past the hormonal weight gain hump.

-In this case, the diagnosis is similar to the treatment: look at the hormonal weight gain symptoms above and ask yourself if you need to employ any of the tips numbered below.
+In this case, the diagnosis is similar to the treatment - look at the hormonal weight gain symptoms above and ask yourself if you need to employ any of the tips included below.

 Are you getting seven-to-nine hours of sleep each night?
 Do you wake feeling rested?
 Are you suffering from symptoms of menopause?
 How do you manage stress?
 Do you make exercise and healthy eating a priority?

-The no. 1 thing you can do to curb hormonal weight gain (from both prevention and maintenance perspectives) is to up your self-care game.
+The number one thing you can do to curb hormonal weight gain (from both prevention and maintenance perspectives) is to up your self-care game.
 Since hormonal weight gain during menopause is much different from gaining a few pounds over the holidays, you’ll need to concentrate on hormone-related factors.

 Yes, this is what we would suggest if your weight gain wasn’t related to hormones, but we also feel that it’s worth mentioning for menopause-related weight gain too.

-Exercise is one of the best ways to regulate your hormones.
+One of the best ways to regulate your hormones is to excercise.
 It helps your body produce endorphins, which are hormones that regulate mood and stress — specifically, they can lower your stress and boost your mood.

 But whatever you do, don’t overdo it with exercise.
 Overexercising can disrupt your hormones even further.